grscheller/neovim-notes/notes/02-BasicTextEditing.md

 *Command mode* commands act on lines in their entirety that contain the selected region.

+In *block visual mode* the `I` and `A` commands append text to the beginning and end respectfully of each line in the selected region.
+Short lines, lines that end before the selected region, are ignored.

+A *block visual mode* the selected region can be extended to the end of all lines, even if uneven, via the `$` command.
+In this case, the `I` command works as before but the `A` command will append to short lines too.

 To punt out of *visual mode* without doing anything, press the `<Esc>` key.

 If you have enabled mouse support, mouse actions can cause you to enter *visual mode*.
-When I first the transition from vi to vim, I found it useful to enable mouse support for *normal mode* only.
+When I first the transition from vi to vim, I found it less confusing to enable mouse support for *normal mode* only.
 After becoming more comfortble with *visual mode*, I found it completely natural enabling mouse support for all modes.

 ---